 Fine-Tuning the Farm

 What makes Freight Farms a truly modern food enterprise is the technology behind the farm.
 Each of their 100+ farm units is connected to the company’s IoT network.
-Their mobile app, Farmhand, provides farmers with access to real-time data from sensors and automated controllers inside the farm.
+Their platform farmhand provides farmers with access to real-time data from sensors and automated controllers inside the farm.
 Farmhand helps farmers to monitor and remotely control key components of their growing environment, such as temperature, humidity, nutrient levels, and more.
 Any changes trigger notifications that help the farmer immediately correct issues or manage equipment.
 Farmhand’s Shop is an e-commerce app that sells farm supplies.

 Scalable Agriculture on Heroku

 When Freight Farms started, they saw themselves as a hardware company.
 Their perspective has since evolved, and they now consider themselves a connected software company.
 As such, Freight Farm’s software is really a “system of systems.”
 Rather than build sub-systems themselves, the team finds it more economical and scalable to rely on partners.
 The engineering team chose to build their network on two platforms: Heroku, a part of the Salesforce Platform, and Xively by Logmein.

 With Heroku and Xively at the core, it’s as if we have built-in DevOps and IoT expertise on our team.
 Kyle Seaman, Director of Farm Technology, Freight Farms

 Each farm is provisioned with a gateway device that runs a Xively MQTT client locally.
 Every minute, data flows from the farm’s equipment and climate sensors through Xively to a Parse server running on Heroku, where it is processed and stored in MongoDB and Heroku Postgres.
 The gateway uses MQTT running on top of Node.js to manage communications between the farm equipment and the server.